-FLCC's Associate in Science degree program in Environmental Studies is designed to prepare students who plan to transfer to four-year institutions in pursuit of a bachelor's degree.
+The A.S. environmental studies degree program is designed to prepare you for entrance into a baccalaureate degree program.
 Through classroom and field study, it provides fundamental math and science preparation, knowledge of current environmental issues, and hands-on experience in natural resource management.
-The program also allows students to enroll in environmental courses and begin studying within their field of interest early in their academic career.

-Field work: Field trips to local fish hatcheries and wildlife refuges, work with conservation agencies, and experiences on wilderness camping trips enhance classroom studies.
-The Muller Conservation Field Station, located at the southern end of Honeoye Lake, and the East Hill Campus in Naples provides additional outdoor experiences.
+Field Work: Field trips to local fish hatcheries and wildlife refuges, work with conservation agencies, and experiences on wilderness camping trips enhance classroom studies.
+The Muller Field Station, located at the southern end of Honeoye Lake, provides additional outdoor experiences.

 Expeditions: Intensive ecology expedition courses to unique wilderness areas are also offered.
 Past trips include expeditions to the Florida Everglades, the Rocky Mountains, and East Coast maritime communities.
-Students have a rare opportunity to observe and study the animals, birds, plants, and geology of these natural areas.
+As an environmental studies major, you will have a rare opportunity to observe and study the animals, birds, plants, and geology of these natural areas.
 Led by FLCC professors, the itinerary for these three-credit expedition courses may include camping, backpacking, kayaking, and hiking trips.

-Technology: Students have the opportunity to use industry-standard research technology such as electro-fishing equipment, water quality probes, GIS computer software, and wildlife tracking radio-telemetry devices.
+Technology: While in the program, you will have the opportunity to use industry-standard research technology such as electro-fishing equipment, water quality probes, GIS computer software, and wildlife tracking radio-telemetry devices.

 Ranger School Transfer Opportunity: Through the Forest Technology 1+1 articulation agreement with the SUNY College of Environmental Science and Forestry Ranger School, located in Wanakena, N.Y., you can complete one year of study at FLCC and then transfer to the Ranger School to pursue a career as a surveyor, forest ranger, or forester.

-The program at FLCC will introduce you to environmental conservation and focus on the courses necessary for transfer to the Ranger School.
-At the Ranger School, you continue your studies using the school's impressive outdoor teaching facilities.
+The program at FLCC will introduce you to environmental conservation and will focus on the courses needed for transferring to the Ranger School.
+At the Ranger School, you will continue your studies using the school's impressive outdoor teaching facilities.
 The school has a 2,800 acre managed forest and is surrounded by New York's beautiful Adirondack Park.
 Graduates of the program work with private companies and public agencies such as the New York Department of Environmental Conservation and the National Park Service.